 - Thyroid Peroxidase Antibody (TPO) in blood spot in women.

-- Collecting sample easily in comfort of your home
+- Collecting sample quickly in the comfort of your home or office

-- Test kit includes laboratory fee.
-No additional cost.
+- The test kit includes the laboratory fee — no additional cost.

 - Test Requisition Form includes Symptom Checklist